jonnor/projects/automation/README.md

 Two mirrored sides which are then sandwhiched together using screws.
 The central liner is slightly thicker (0.6mm) than its pockets, so that it mates first when tightening the screws.
 This will hopefully avoid plastic seeping out along the seamline...
-A side-effect of the sandwitched design is that the entire thing can be opened up, for instance to do maintenance after a clog.
+A side-effect of the sandwiched design is that the entire thing can be opened up, for instance to do maintenance after a clog.

 * Hotend and cold-end (heatsink) in 10mm aluminium.
-* Inner liner in PTFE or steel (3mm).
+* Inner liner steel or PTFE (3mm).
 * Using standard 6mm OD heater cartridge, thermocouple and M6 nozzle.
 * Mounting holes for 40 mm fan.
 Also acts as mount onto machine.

+If using a larger nozzle size (1mm+), then its realistic to mill the nozzle also.
+Which means that it can be one-piece with the steel liner.

 This design could likely be adapted for a standard circular 1.75mm filament.
 Would use a 4mm OD, 2mm ID tube as the liner, and a 4mm ballnose to make the pocket.
-This could either be PTFE or stainless steel.
+This could either be stainless steel or PTFE.
 A supporting disc between hotend and heatsink would likely be needed for strength.

 As the tolerances needed are relatively loose, it is possible that the aluminum pieces could be cast without CNC-finishing.